France Plans To Revoke Birthplace Citizenship In Mayotte - UrduPoint

 France currently grants citizenship through both bloodline and birthplace, and this proposal risks further ramping up tensions in France following the adoption of a tough new immigration law.

-While the left denounced the fresh plan as another attack on French values, some local campaigners on Mayotte welcomed.
-Political leaders on the right and the far right quickly suggested it be applied across the whole of France.
+While the left denounced the fresh plan as another attack on French values, some local campaigners in Mayotte welcomed it, and political leaders on the right and the far right quickly suggested it be applied across the whole of France.

 The reform was announced by Interior Minister Gerald Darmanin on Sunday after he arrived on the island, the country's poorest department, following three weeks of protests there.